 The Redevelopment Authority also helped finance an annex to the Speir Building to house the dental program classrooms and community dental clinic.

-Schools contribute an energy of freshness, youthful vitality, learning, and enthusiasm.
-The expansion of the Technical College’s programs in the Market Common was an asset to the community just with its presence; but additionally, the new graduates boost the economy, because they are a workforce providing services that benefit everyone.
+Traditionally, schools contribute an energy of freshness, youthful vitality, learning, and enthusiasm.
+The expansion of the Technical College’s programs in the Market Common was an asset to the community by its presence alone; plus, new graduates boost the economy because they are a workforce providing services that benefit everyone.

-The legality of tax increment financing requires that you disclose any and all projects that you might finance with those tax increments before you apply for it.
+The legality of tax increment financing requires applicants to disclose any and all projects that they might finance with those tax increments before applying for it.
 You have to be transparent about what you want to do with the money, and have your long-term vision in place.

-Tax increment financing places a valuation on your property.
-As the value of property increases, the taxes increase on your property, and the increase pays for the infrastructure that was already put in place.
+Tax increment financing places a valuation on personal property.
+As the value of property increases, the taxes increase on personal property, and the increase pays for the infrastructure that was already put in place.

-“If not for the TIF, it would have been difficult for Myrtle Beach to end tax infrastructure for any of this to happen,” Buddy says.
+“If not for the TIF,” he adds, “it would have been difficult for Myrtle Beach to find tax infrastructure for any of this to happen.”